PsyTeachR/data-skills-v1/docs/08-scatterplots.md

 <img src="08-scatterplots_files/figure-html/unnamed-chunk-8-1.png" width="100%" style="display: block; margin: auto;" />

-What might you conclude from this plot? <select class='webex-solveme' data-answer='["The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores"]'> <option></option> <option>The relationship between happiness and depression scores is stronger for people who have above average happiness scores</option> <option>The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores</option> <option>There is no difference in the relationship between depression and happiness scores between the groups</option></select>
+What might you conclude from this plot? <select class='webex-select'><option value='blank'></option><option value=''>The relationship between happiness and depression scores is stronger for people who have above average happiness scores</option><option value='answer'>The relationsip between happiness and depression scores is stronger for people who have lower than average happiness scores</option><option value=''>There is no difference in the relationship between depression and happiness scores between the groups</option></select>

 <div class='webex-solution'><button>Explain this answer</button>